-A percent sign represents the C shell system prompt.
-A dollar %, \$, or # sign represents the system prompt for the Bourne, Korn, and POSIX shells.
-A number sign represents the superuser prompt. audit(5)A manpage.
-The manpage name is audit, and it is located in Section 5.
-A command name or qualified command phrase.
-Command Text displayed by the computer.
-Computer output ENVIRONMENT VARIABLE The name of an environment variable, for example, PATH.
-Key The name of a keyboard key.
+%, \$, or # A percent sign represents the C shell system prompt.
+A dollar sign represents the system prompt for the Bourne, Korn, and POSIX shells.
+A number sign represents the superuser prompt. audit(5) A manpage.
+The manpage name is audit , and it is located in Section 5.
+Command A command name or qualified command phrase.
+Computer output Text displayed by the computer.
+ENVIRONMENT VARIABLE The name of an environment variable, for example, PATH. Кеу The name of a keyboard key.
 Return and Enter both refer to the same key.
-Variable The name of a placeholder in a command, function, or other syntax display that you replace with an actual value.
-The contents are optional in syntax.
+Variable The name of a placeholder in a command, function, or other syntax display that you replace with an actual value. [] The contents are optional in syntax.
 If the contents are a list separated by 1, you must choose one of the items.
-The contents are required in syntax.
-If the contents are a list {} separated by 1, you must choose one of the items.
+8 The contents are required in syntax.
+If the contents are a list separated by , you must choose one of the items.
 The preceding element can be repeated an arbitrary number of times.
-Separates items in a list of choices.

-A note contains additional information to emphasize or
+1 Separates items in a list of choices.
+NOTE A note contains additional information to emphasize or supplement important points of the main text.